 Note: The problem is sometimes caused by the combination of more than 1 factor.

-1. The condenser fans don’t come on automatically
+Cause #1: The condenser fans don’t come on automatically

 Condense fans are responsible for transferring the heat from the refrigerant system into the outdoor air.
 After leaving the condenser, the refrigerant moves to the orifice tube or expansion valve and then the evaporator coil.

-Additionally, troubleshoot the wiring to the vehicles for corroded or loose connections, short and opens circuits.
-The instances that reflect that the fan socket is getting adequate current indicate that the fan is dead.
+Additionally, troubleshoot the wiring to the vehicles for corroded or loose connections, short and open circuits.
+The instances that reflect the fan socket is getting adequate current, indicating that the fan is dead.

-A couple of reasons might kill the fan, including a faulty temperature switch, defective coolant sensor, or perhaps the engine thermostat might be stuck OPEN, meaning that it never gets hot enough to trigger the fan.
+A couple of reasons might kill the fan, including a faulty temperature switch, or a defective coolant sensor.
+Or sometimes, the engine thermostat might be stuck OPEN, meaning that it never gets hot enough to trigger the fan.

 A rotating fan indicates that the fan motor and the wiring, including the fuses and relays, are perfect.
 However, the test provides insufficient information to rule out issues related to the temperature sensor and PCM.

 If you’re having doubts about the temperature sensor, check its resistance using a multimeter.
 Furthermore, the multimeter can help you check for blown fuses, bad relays and check continuity in the wiring to your fan.

 Jumper cables are your saving grace when it comes to troubleshooting the fan motor.
 You can rule out this issue by unplugging the wiring connections to the fan and using jumper cables from the battery to direct power to the fan.